top of page

 Maca Dosage and Cautions

-As a medicinal supplement, Maca generally comes in capsule or powder form, and the strength of the active ingredients can vary, so start with smaller doses, 1 or 2 500 mg capsules per day, or 1-3 teaspoons per day in a smoothie.
+As a medicinal supplement, Maca generally comes in capsule or powder form, and the strength of the active ingredients can vary.
+So start with smaller doses: 1 or 2 500 mg capsules per day or 1-3 teaspoons per day in a smoothie.
 These dosages can increase, but it is always recommended to consult with a qualified healthcare practitioner before using herbal products.
 Contradictions for Maca include pregnancy and nursing.
 It can also aggravate pre-existing hypothyroid conditions (Kapha) in excess.

 A Delicious "Adaptogenic" Lassi

-16 views0 comments
+25 views0 comments

 Recent Posts